Azure Virtual Desktop (AVD): Frequently Asked Questions (FAQs)

 6. How does Azure Virtual Desktop work?

-7. How do I create a virtual desktop on Windows 10?
+7. How do I create a virtual desktop on Windows 10 or Windows 11?

 8. How do I get started with AVD?

-Azure Virtual Desktop can be quickly and easily provisioned automatically with Nerdio Manager for MSP.
+Azure Virtual Desktop can be quickly and easily provisioned automatically with Nerdio Manager.
 Getting started with AVD is easy.
-In fact, you can deploy a desktop within 60 seconds using Nerdio Manager for MSP.
+In fact, you can deploy a desktop within 60 seconds using Nerdio Manager.

 9. What are the technical requirements for running Azure Virtual Desktop?